 Peak Law offers a broad scope of estate planning services, including assisting clients with:

 Having a will in place is an important step in ensuring your wishes are met and your assets are properly distributed following your passing.
 However, your estate plan may involve more than just preparing a will.
-There are other considerations that a will may not cover.
+There are other considerations that a Will may not cover.

 For example, it’s important to consider vital health care decisions.
 If you are unable to make decisions regarding your own health care, who will you turn to?
 Health care power of attorney and living wills are legal documents that define who medical professionals can turn to for answers about your continued care.
 They communicate your health care wishes when you are unable to communicate them yourself.